 Like the Audio Technica ATH M70x a design is really slick and appealing.
-Better still, these fold up nicely for trips on aeroplanes, trains etc.
+Better still, these fold up nicely for trips on airplanes, trains etc.

-These AKGs certainly look the part and look very modern in comparison to my DT 770s, but the overall spec is lower.
+These AKGs certainly look very modern in comparison to my DT 770s, but the overall spec is lower.